Lawyer Resume Examples

 - •Focus on achievements and responsibilities that demonstrate your legal expertise and areas of specialization.

-- •Use bullet points for clarity and brevity, emphasizing successful case outcomes and relevant legal skills.
+- •Use bullet points for clarity and brevity; the focus is successful case outcomes and relevant legal skills.

 Education and Certifications